WordPress Installation – How to Install WordPress CMS and Why?

-Both as a blogging platform and as a Blog Express CMS, WordPress offers continuous functions.
+WordPress offers continuous functions both as a blogging platform and as a Blog Express CMS.
 This is why WordPress’s power for blogging, corporate blogs/websites, template designs, and so much more is being harnessed by more and more people.

 The online usage of WordPress is ballooning, and it is evident that WordPress is here to stay.

-Anyone who has searched for a CMS platform before will understand how complex it is to find a simple CMS that not only works but is not full of fatal error messages or bugs.
+Anyone who has searched for a CMS platform before will understand how complex it is to find a simple CMS that works and is not full of fatal error messages or bugs.

 It is also a must for most to find a CMS platform that can adapt to their growing needs.
-This is why so many people choose WordPress as the CMS for their websites.
+This is why many people choose WordPress as the CMS for their websites.

 Benefits of Using WordPress as a CMS

-Simple Interface: In comparison to other CMS, the WordPress platform offers a simple user interface.
-Many website elements can be changed from the WordPress dashboard without knowing a line of the code.
+Simple Interface: Thee WordPress platform offers a simple user interface compared to other CMSes.
+Many website elements can be changed from the WordPress dashboard without knowing a line of code.
 Content, images, pages, posts, and other features can be altered and edited quickly.

 User Friendly: WordPress is entirely user-friendly.
-Most CMS are touted for the countless features they offer, but they are all the more complex.
+Most CMS are touted for their countless features, but they are all the more complex.
 On the other hand, adapting to WordPress is more accessible, and no support is needed.

 Web Library: WordPress has a vast web library of plugins and templates.
-The feel and look of a WordPress website can be changed by using templates.
+A WordPress website’s feel and look can be changed using templates.
 There are many decent free templates available online that can be conveniently downloaded.
 Particular elements can be added to the WordPress platform by using plugins.
 A simple search can yield a myriad of plugins and templates that can be used on WordPress.

-Online Community: WordPress users have nothing to worry about even if they face some problems while setting up the WordPress platform.
-WordPress has a tight-knit and strong community that is always willing to help each other out.
+Online Community: WordPress users have nothing to worry about, even if they face problems setting up the WordPress platform.
+WordPress has a tight-knit, strong community that is always willing to help each other.
 All that needs to be done is to look for answers to any question by running a simple search.